Grey reef shark: Feeding

 The lower teeth of the grey reef shark are narrower than upper teeth.

-Grey reef sharks feed mainly on bony fishes, with cephalopods such as squid and octopus being the second-most important food group, and crustaceans such as crabs, lobsters, and shrimps making up the remainder.
+Grey reef sharks feed mainly on bony fishes and cephalopods such as squid and octopuses being the second-most important food group, and crustaceans such as crabs, lobsters, and shrimps making up the remainder.
 The larger sharks take a greater proportion of cephalopods.
 These sharks hunt individually or in groups, and have been known to pin schools of fish against the outer walls of coral reefs for feeding.
 Hunting groups of up to 700 grey reef sharks have been observed at Fakarava atoll in French Polynesia.
 They excel at capturing fish swimming in the open, and they complement hunting whitetip reef sharks, which are more adept at capturing fish inside caves and crevices.
 Their sense of smell is extremely acute, being capable of detecting one part tuna extract in 10 billion parts of sea water.
 In the presence of a large quantity of food, grey reef sharks may be roused into a feeding frenzy; in one documented frenzy caused by an underwater explosion that killed several snappers, one of the sharks involved was attacked and consumed by the others.